nachazo/scryfalldler/README.md

 Jump To: [Examples](#examples)

-To run Scryfaddler, you must have a command prompt opened to the directory scryfaddler is in.
+To run Scryfalldler, you must have a command prompt opened to the directory scryfalldler is in.

-The base for all scryfaddler functions is
+The base for all scryfalldler functions is
-   `php scryfaddler`
+   `php scryfalldler`
 From there you will be adding arguments that declaring what card names will be downloaded, in what size, and much more.